fvwmorg/fvwmorg.github.io/Wiki/FvwmHistory/index.md

 ---
-layout : wiki
+layout: wiki
-title : Fvwm History
+title: Fvwm History
 showtitle: 1
-description : |
+description: |
   Here is a conversation that took place around 2005 about the history of Fvwm.

 ---